Steamboat Monmouth disaster: Oral history

-Dave Barnett, a Muscogee who gave one of the oral histories from the WPA Indian-Pioneer History project recorded in the 1930s, retold their experience of the disaster:
+The WPA Indian-Pioneer Project project recorded in the 1930s collected a retelling of the disaster:

 When we boarded the ship, it was at night time and it was raining, cloudy and dark.
 There were dangerous waves of water.
 The people aboard the ship did not want the ship to start on the journey at night but to wait until the next day.
 The men in command of the ship disregarded all suggestions and said, "the ship is going tonight." ¶ The ship was the kind that had an upper and lower deck.
 There were great stacks of boxes which contained whiskey in bottles.
 The officers in charge of the ship became intoxicated and even induced some of the Indians to drink.
 This created an uproar and turmoil. ¶ Timbochee Barnett, who was my father, and I begged the officers to stop the ship until morning as the men in charge of the steering of the ship could not control the ship and keep it on i [sic] course but was causing it to go around and around. ¶ We saw a night ship coming down the stream.
 We could distinguish these ships as they had lights.
 Many of those on board our ship tried to tell the officers to give the command to stay to one side so that the night ship could pass on by.
 It was then that it seemed that the ship was just turned loose because it was taking a zig-zag course in the water until it rammed right into the center of the night boat. ¶ Then there was the screaming of the children, men, women, mothers and fathers when the ship began to sink.
 Everyone on the lower deck that could was urged to go up on the upper deck until some of the smaller boats could come to the rescue.
 The smaller boats were called by signal and they came soon enough but the lower deck had been hit so hard it was broken in two and was rapidly sinking and a great many of the Indians were drowned.